deveshyadav/JavaSB/JavaInterviewQs.md

 - Consumers in Kafka can join a **consumer group** to share the workload.
 - Each partition in a topic can be consumed by only one consumer within a group at a time, ensuring that messages are processed once and only once.

+**NOTE**- The Kafka broker handles the routing of messages to the correct partitions based on the partition key and consumer group assignments.

 ### Partition Assignment Strategies:

 - **Range Assignment**: Each consumer gets a contiguous range of partitions.